Blog > Product > GoLinks: What Internal Short Links Can Do for Your Team

 Who uses go links?

-Any company can get value from using go links.
-These internal short links not only help companies share resources with each other, but they also make finding and navigation lighting fast.
+Any company can benefit from using the GoLinks link shortener.
+It not only helps companies share resources with each other but also makes finding and navigating to web pages lightning-fast.

-• Company-wide sharing: There are plenty of resources that everyone in your company needs to see.
 Let’s say you have a free lunch on the first Friday of every month.
-You might make a go link called go/lunch to the Typeform where people can select their menu item or state any dietary restrictions.
-Then before your office team even sends out the reminder, plenty of employees will have already remembered that go link and handled their order.
+You might make a go link called go/lunch to direct to the Typeform where people can select their menu item or state any dietary restrictions.
+Before you send a reminder, many employees will already have remembered the link and placed their order.

-• Project speed: Is your team working on a big project?
-Maybe that Jira board or task list deserves it’s own go link.
+Is your team working on a big project?
+Maybe that Jira board or task list deserves its own go link.
 Or you could make a few different go links for the important in-progress assets.
-GoLinks help collaborators work faster, so you might as well set them up for what you’re working on now.
-Go/jirago/sprintgo/backlog are all examples of popular Jira go links.
-You could set one up for any tool, board, or project.
+Go/jira, go/sprint, go/backlog are all examples of popular Jira go links.

-• Wiki improvements: Is your internal wiki as useful as it could be?
 Are you tired of endlessly jumping in and out of nested wiki folders and still not finding what you need?
 Create go links that target specific pages so that your engineering team can find engineering-specific info and your sales team can find sales-specific info.
-When you use go links, your wiki becomes a resource that employees want to return to.
-You can save time for employees and the admins who field their questions.

-• Tool and resource management: Setting up go links for your top tools can also help surface the tools everyone is using versus which ones are getting left behind.
-You can discover any duplicates, and get a real handle on the situation.
+Setting up go links for your top tools can also help you see which tools everyone is using and which ones are getting left behind.
+You can discover duplicates and get a real handle on the situation.

 Here are just a few of the applications and use cases for common departments: